-Any development must consider and protect the existing cycle and pedestrian network.
-Where appropriate, any new development will be expected to contribute, via developer contributions, to the enhancement of the footpath and cycle network within the Parish in order to:
+Any development must protect the existing cycle and pedestrian network.
+New development with significant traffic impact will be expected to contribute, via developer contributions, to the enhancement of the footpath and cycle network within the Parish in order to:

-- enable safe and easy pedestrian access to amenities, especially the Village Store, Post Office, Village Hall, Playing Field and Church. - provide and maintain a safe and suitable cycle path network for both commuting to work (e.g. Chichester) and recreational use.
+- enable safe and easy pedestrian access to amenities, especially the Village Store & Post Office, Village Hall, Playing Field and Church. - provide and maintain a safe and suitable cycle path network for both commuting to work (e.g. Chichester) and recreational use.